MariamElSahhar/portfolio/README.md

 ## 👋🏼 Hi, I'm Mariam
 This is the repo for my portfolio website
 ## 🎯 Project Goals
-1. Build a from-scratch project 🛠️
+1. Practice React and Tailwind
 2. Have a portfolio to display projects, experiences, and skills to recruiters 🤝🏼
 3. Have fun designing and launching a webpage 🚀